Tag Archives: 18 usc 3582

 pantsonfire160805Joe went to trial, where the government deployed his cousin, star witness Patrick Darge, to testify against him.
 This was significant because no one else could put Joe at the murder scene.
 On cross-examination, Pat admitted that as a cooperating witness in a different case, he lied to government agents and the judge about his involvement in two prior murders, his history of credit card fraud, the extent to which he dealt drugs, his brother’s involvement in his drug dealing business, and his brother’s habit of “shooting people.”
 Despite Pat’s admitted prevarications, the jury believed him and convicted Joe both of an 18 USC § 1958 murder-for-hire conspiracy resulting in two deaths and use of a firearm to commit two murders in violation of 18 USC §§ 924(j)(1).
 Joe was sentenced to two life sentences.

 Joe appealed, arguing that Pat’s history of lies meant the jury should not have believed him.
 Joe lost.
-He then filed a 28 USC § 2255 post-conviction motion, arguing he was actually innocent and that the § 924(j) conviction in light of United States v.
+He then filed a 28 USC § 2255 post-conviction motion, arguing he was actually innocent and that the § 924(j) conviction was erroneous in light of United States v.
 Davis.
 The court vacated the § 924(j) conviction, leaving Joe with only one life sentence to serve.

 innocent161024In 2020, after about nine years in prison, Joe filed a motion for sentence reduction under 18 USC § 3582(c)(1)(A), a so-called compassionate release motion.
 Joe argued that his potential innocence in light of Pat’s non-credible testimony and the disparity between his life sentence and the considerably lower sentences imposed on his co-defendants were “extraordinary and compelling reasons” for a sentence reduction.